Emma Gaala

-The Emma Gala (Emma-gaala) is a Finnish music gala arranged yearly by Musiikkituottajat (ÄKT), presenting the Emma Awards to the most distinguished artists and music professionals of the year.
+The Emma Gaala (Emma-gaala) is a Finnish music gala arranged yearly by Musiikkituottajat (IFPI Finland), presenting the Emma Awards to the most distinguished artists and music professionals of the year.
 It has been arranged annually since 1983, except between 1988 and 1990.
+The accolades are often referred to as the Finnish equivalent of the American Grammy Awards.

-Until 1991, the winners were selected by representatives of ÄKT.
+Until 1991, the winners were selected by representatives of IFPI Finland, formerly known as ÄKT.
 From 1992 onward they have only selected the candidates, from which a board of music critics has selected the winners.
 The selection criteria include interesting musical merit, musical and commercial success in the recording industry, and the artists' popularity measured in different ways.